Decomposing Natural Logic Inferences in Neural NLI: Experimental Setup

 \section{Experimental Setup}

-Our experiments are designed to investigate the following questions: Firstly, to what extent do different NLI models differ in their encoding of context monotonicity and lexical relational knowledge?
+Our experiments are designed to investigate the following questions: Firstly, how do NLI models compare in their learned encoding of context monotonicity and lexical relational features?
 Secondly, if a model successfully captures these features, to what extent do they correspond with the model's predicted entailment label?
 We investigate these questions with a detailed probing study and a supporting qualitative analysis, using decomposed error break-downs and representation visualization.